uninformedbiology/uninformedbiology.github.io/source/_posts/2013-12-21-reproductive-entropy.markdown

 ---
 layout: post
-title: "Reproductive Entropy"
+title: "Reproductive Uncertainty"
 date: 2013-12-21 16:41:43 -0800
 comments: true
-categories: chromosomes entropy
+categories: chromosomes entropy uncertainty
 ---

 I've had some down time recently which I've partly used to write a meiosis simulator and a punnet